 Loudspeaker paging systems use a ground-start/loop-start (GS/LS) line jack.
 Up to three loudspeaker paging systems can be attached to the control unit.
 You can program up to three line ports as paging ports.
-If you connect a paging system other than PagePac Plus, you must also install a Universal Paging Access Module (UPAM) or Loop-Start Trunk Adapter.
+If you connect a paging system other than PagePac Plus, you must also install a Loop-Start Trunk Adapter.